 Cameras also tell the truth.

 During high school I worked as a reporter for a small town newspaper in North Dakota.
-An older woman I’d interviewed called my editor after the article was published and was furious that I’d done something to her photo to make her look more wrinkled.
+An older woman I’d interviewed called my editor and was furious that I’d done something to her photo to make her look more wrinkled.
 The dear woman had more than the usual laugh lines, wrinkles crisscrossed her face like North Dakotan township roads.

 She didn’t believe her mirror and she didn’t believe my camera.
 My editor defended me – Hey, I wasn’t smart enough to alter a picture back in the 80’s, I barely could roll and develop my own film – but she got angrier with each explanation.
 Apparently, she looked into the mirror each morning, but walked away, forgetting what she’d seen.